 Tip 3: Write until the point is made.

 Have I ever told you that I hate word counts?
 They’re de-motivational and restrict creativity.
-If a professor or teacher ever tells you that your paper “must” be an X number of words, don’t listen to them.
+If a professor or teacher ever tells you that your paper “must” be X number of words, don’t listen to them.
 Whether your paper is 100, 250 or 1,000 words in length, the prescribed word count shouldn’t matter so long as you proved your argument soundly and effectively.
 Therefore, write every word you need to until the point gets struck.
 Anything more will leave your readers feeling like you’re just biding time for the sake of it, and anything less will leave them feeling like your work is under-prepared.

 Tip 4: Utilize a thesaurus.

 At the end of the day, the heart of good writing is the vocabulary you choose.
 I recommend utilizing a thesaurus for two reasons.
 One reason is that if you switch out words with more sophisticated variants, your teachers and professors will grade your papers less harshly.
 I’m not joking — an advanced vocabulary literally creates the impression of an intelligent and hardworking student, and as such teachers will be more apt to grade your work with a little mercy.

 The second reason is that frequent usage of a thesaurus strengthens your vocabulary overall.
 You begin to speak to your friends, family members, and coworkers with greater eloquence, while your writing takes on profound depth and substance.
 And plus, who doesn’t like using a few big words here and there to sound smart?

 However, be very careful not to overdo this one.
 You might use so many “big” words that people no longer know what you’re talking about.
-In addition, you run the risk of using certain words awkwardly or out of context, so always check the dictionary beforehand.
+In addition, you run the risk of using certain words awkwardly or not semantically valid, so always check the dictionary beforehand.

 Tip 5: Throw in some adverbs.